astral-sh/ruff-pre-commit/README.md

     - id: ruff-format
 ```

-To avoid running on Jupyter Notebooks too, remove `jupyter` from the list of allowed filetypes:
+To avoid running on Jupyter Notebooks, remove `jupyter` from the list of allowed filetypes:

 ```yaml
 - repo: https://github.com/astral-sh/ruff-pre-commit